Optimal-power Configurations for Hover Solutions in Mono-spinners

 \section{MATHEMATICAL MODELING}

-This section presents complete mathematical modeling of the proposed vehicle considering the effects of tilting the rotor, having nonzero freestream velocity and having streamline-shape aerodynamic fuselage.
-Before jumping into equations, some explanations and clarifications in modeling are worthy of remark.
+This section presents mathematical modeling of the proposed vehicle considering the effects of tilting in the rotor, having nonzero freestream velocity and a streamlined fuselage.
+Before getting into equations, some explanations and clarifications used via modeling are given below.

 Firstly, freestream velocity can have significant effects on propeller's performance.
 In spinners, when the propeller is located at a distance from COM of the vehicle and as the body is spinning, the COM of the propeller goes through a rotation about the COM of the vehicle and it experiences an almost uniform freestream velocity of magnitude $V_{\infty}=rl$ as shown in Fig. \ref{Vinf_effect}.
-Depending on orientation of the propeller, the freestream velocity may have two components: (1) parallel to the axis of rotation of the propeller, and (2) perpendicular to the axis of rotation of the propeller.
+Depending on orientation of the propeller, the freestream velocity may have two components: (1) one parallel to the axis of rotation of the propeller, and (2) one perpendicular to the axis of rotation of the propeller.
 According to blade element theory (BET) \cite{anderson}, the former component changes the angle of attack of the blade element with respect to the local airflow.
 If freestream velocity is constant, this change in angle of attack can be compensated by adding it to the original angle of attack of the blade element (when freestream velocity is zero).
-The latter component changes the magnitude of the local airflow velocity over each blade element which could be either positive (for the advancing blade) or negative (for the retreating blade) and thus generates asymmetrical lift distribution over the propeller and a rolling moment $\tau_p$ as shown in Fig. \ref{Vinf_effect}.
+The latter component changes the magnitude of the local airflow velocity over each blade element, which could be either positive (for the advancing blade) or negative (for the retreating blade) and thus it generates asymmetrical lift distribution over the propeller and a rolling moment $\tau_p$ as shown in Fig. \ref{Vinf_effect}.
 Detailed analysis of these effects can be found in \cite{iros}-\cite{cdsr}.

 Secondly, designing an aerodynamic fuselage for the vehicle to maximize lift versus drag can help minimize the power consumption.
-In this paper, we assume that the fuselage is streamline-shape and aerodynamic as shown in Fig. 1.
-The reaction moment of the propeller and cross-coupling effects of angular momentum in the system can turn the streamline-shape fuselage and generate extra lift which may be used to balance weight partially and thus saving some energy.
+In this paper, we assume that the fuselage is streamline-shape as shown in Fig. 1.
+The reaction moment of the propeller and cross-coupling effects of angular momentum in the system can spin the streamline-shape fuselage and generate extra lift which may be used to balance weight partially and thus saving some energy.